Group Sizes and Fees

-To book a tour at the Hudson Museum, please fill out the Tour Request Form (PDF) and contact Gretchen Faulkner at 581-1904 or by email at email@example.com at least two weeks prior to the desired tour date to ensure convenience of scheduling.
+To book a tour at the Hudson Museum, please fill out the online form or download the Tour Request Form (PDF) and contact Gretchen Faulkner at 581-1904 or by email at email@example.com at least two weeks prior to the desired tour date to ensure convenience of scheduling.

 All groups coming to the Museum must call the Museum office prior to their visit to confirm space and schedule availability.

 Bus Arrival Information: Buses should arrive on campus at least 10 minutes prior to the group’s tour time.